55 Broadway: Description

-The function suite on the 10th floor of the building was formerly set up as a dining room for the Chairman and senior executives.
+The function suite on the 10th floor of the building was formerly set up as a dining room for the chairman and senior executives.
 At this level, there are also four roof gardens, one of which was dedicated to the wife of a former managing director in recognition of her enthusiasm in encouraging this early form of environmental work.

 The building, first listed as Grade II in 1970, was upgraded to Grade I in 2011.

-In 2013, it was announced that 55 Broadway would be converted into luxury apartments, once London Underground moved operations from the building in 2015 to their new headquarters in the Olympic Park, Stratford, London.
+In 2013, it was announced that 55 Broadway would be converted into luxury apartments, once London Underground moved operations from the building in 2015 to their new headquarters in the Olympic Park in Stratford.
 In May 2014, it was announced that the architects, TateHindle, would lead the redevelopment and, in June 2015, planning permission and listed building consent was granted: however, this was not implemented and the planning permission expired in June 2018.

-In September 2019, a long-term lease of the property was sold by Transport for London for £120 million to Integrity International Group, founded by Tony Matharu.
+In September 2019, a long-term lease of the property was sold by TfL for £120 million to Integrity International Group, founded by Tony Matharu.

 In May 2020, it was announced that Blue Orchid Hotels, a subsidiary of Integrity International, would convert the structure into a luxury hotel.
+TfL vacated the building in 2020.

+In popular culture

+In 2023, the building was used for the filming of the Channel 4 reality TV series Rise and Fall.